asimondev/agraf/README.md

 ## Data export examples. ##

-Use -h option to see the help text for agraf_export.py.
+Use *\-h* option to see the help text for agraf_export.py.

 Export data for the specified time interval.
-The AWR/ADDM reports and a file with SQL statements from AWR will be generated as well ("-a" option).
-The export will be done to the specified output directory ("-o" option).
+The AWR/ADDM reports and a file with SQL statements from AWR will be generated as well (*\-a* option).
+The export will be done to the specified output directory (*\-o* option).

     ./agraf_export.py --begin_time "2019-01-14 23:00" --end_time "2019-01-16 01:00" -a  -o ../output